uzairnaseer00/helloWord/README.md

 # helloWord
-just Display "HelloWorld" on mainactivity
+just Display "HelloWorld" on mainactivity.
+Hi its very simple as we know about it